Chris-Turner1/sheffSurgeries/README.md

 # sheffSurgeries
-The purpose of this application is enable receptionist and docotor to login and make to adhere to the various surgeries.
+The purpose of this application is enable receptionist and doctor to login to adhere to the various surgeries requirments outlined in assisngment2.